irssi/irssi.github.io/documentation/startup/index.markdown

 ### Alt key as meta, for xterm/rxvt users

-If you use xterm or rxvt, you may need to few X resources:
+If you use xterm or rxvt, you may need to set a few X resources:

      XTerm*eightBitInput:   false